Liu Shyh-fang

 Liu Shyh-fang (or Liu Shih-fang; 劉世芳 (Liú Shìfāng); born 15 August 1959) is a Taiwanese politician.
 She graduated from the Oklahoma State University and is a member of the Democratic Progressive Party.
 She was deputy secretary-general of the office of President Chen Shui-bian.

-Early life
+Education

-Liu obtained her bachelor's degree in chemical engineering from Tamkang University and master's degree in environmental engineering from Oklahoma State University in the United States.
+Liu obtained her bachelor's degree in chemical engineering from Tamkang University and earned a master's degree in environmental engineering from Oklahoma State University in the United States.

+Interior ministry

+On 12 April 2024, Liu was appointed to Cho Jung-tai's incoming cabinet as Minister of the Interior.